thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 difference of the measured one-minute GHI from the ${GHI}_{ref}$ corresponding to cloud-free atmosphere.
-First, we used a simple approach for the determination of ${GHI}_{ref}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
+First, we used a simple approach for the determination of ${GHI}_{ref}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky radiation model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
 We created a threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
 However, by inspecting the daily plots of irradiance, it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
 The main reason for these discrepancies is the variability of the effects of aerosols and water vapour which were not considered in the simple method.
 To produce a more representative reference we included the effects of these factors using a radiative transfer model (RTM).
 The applied methodology is discussed in section.

 ## 2.3 Modeled cloud-free Irradiance